 Mobile site speed test

 The obvious place to start with mobile site speed optimisation is by running a site speed test.
-Google have built a tool called Test My Site which is free and incredibly easy to use – simply enter your website URL and it will be tested on a 3G standard connection, seeing as 70% of mobile network connections globally will occur at 3G or slower speeds through 2020.
+Google has built a tool called Test My Site, which is free and incredibly easy to use.
+Simply enter your website URL and it will be tested on a 3G standard connection, seeing as 70% of mobile network connections globally will occur at 3G or slower speeds through 2020.

 Mobile site speed optimisation methods

 Refreshing the cache